kokoko3k/koko-aio-slang/docs-ng.md

     <br>
     **-> It is needed that you set retroarch aspect to "Full" <-**<br>
     ( Settings, Video, Scaling, Aspect Ratio = Full )<br>
-    The image is painted "under" the game content and under the monitor frame by<br>
+    The image is painted "under" the game and under the monitor frame by<br>
     default, and his alpha channel will let you see ambient lighs (see next).<br>

-    Image over content (alpha channel driven)?:
+    Image over game (alpha channel driven)?:
-        ...however you can paint the image over the game content and over the monitor frame itself by selecting this option.
+        ...however you can paint the image over the game and over the monitor frame itself by selecting this option.
-        If you do so, the alpha channel of the background image will be used to let you view the underlying content.
+        If you do so, the alpha channel of the background image will be used to let you view the underlying game.
     Shift(Zoom) Image over X(Y) axis:
         move or zoom the whole background image.
     Rotate/flip image
         This could be needed when dealing with vertical games or when the core flips the image for whatever reason.
-        0     =  let the shader try to guess if the game content is rotated.
+        0     =  let the shader guess if the game is rotated.
         1, -1 = no change
         >+1   = manual rotation for straight games
         <-1   = manual rotation for rotated games